9 Irish beef and pork processors exhibiting at major Chinese trade fair

 EU membership

-Addressing the congregation at the Irish stand, the minister explained that Ireland’s membership of the European Union has played a significant role in securing Chinese market access for Irish beef exports.
+Addressing the congregation at the Irish stand, Minister Creed explained that Ireland’s membership of the European Union has played a significant role in securing Chinese market access for Irish beef exports.

 Continuing, he said: “The Chinese market has 1.3 billion consumers; one in every seven consumers globally are located in this market.

-In the context of our nearest neighbour and good friend – the UK – departing the European Union, I think it is important to state emphatically that as the Irish Minister for Agriculture that we see our future in inextricably linked with our continuing membership of the European Union.
+In the context of our nearest neighbour and good friend – the UK – departing the European Union, I think it is important to state emphatically as the Irish Minister for Agriculture that we see our future inextricably linked with our continuing membership of the European Union.

 ‘An exceptional opportunity’